 Layer 1: Large Furniture

-Area rugs anchor furniture groupings and should be large enough for front legs of furniture to rest on (or all legs for larger rugs).
-Curtains frame windows and add height when hung high, 4-6 inches above window frame.
+Area rugs anchor furniture groupings — large enough for front legs of furniture to rest on.
+Curtains frame windows and add height when hung 4–6 inches above the window frame.
 Throws and cushions add colour and texture.

 Layer 3: Lighting

-Ambient, task, and accent lighting create dimension and mood.
+Ambient, task, and accent lighting create dimension and mood throughout the space.

 Layer 4: Accessories

-Art, plants, books, objects—the personal touches that make a room feel complete.
+Art, plants, books, objects — the personal touches that make a room feel complete and uniquely yours.

 Decorative Lighting